AndersDeath/diary2/000-current.md

 # 23 October - Saturday - Yalıkavak - Gündoğan - 24 day of immigration

 Today we were in Yalıkavak city.
 It's about 20 minutes from our home.
+Also we've understood how buses work here.
+There is a schedule on a bus station and buses come in time.
+I've just took a photo of them and will use it futher.